-- POLICY 3.3.1.
-Conduct capital planning to advance resilient infrastructure that prioritize the needs of Environmental Justice Communities and other vulnerable people. - POLICY 3.3.2.
-Provide training, guidance, and assistance for nearby communities most vulnerable to potential threats and consequences to public assets and infrastructure within the Sea Level Rise Vulnerability Zone.
+POLICY 3.3.2.
+Conduct capital planning to advance resilient infrastructure that prioritize life safety and functional recovery, as well as the needs of Environmental Justice Communities and other vulnerable people.

-- POLICY 3.3.3.
-Where there are known public infrastructure projects in certain locations, consider prioritizing protecting the public rights-of-way, above and below street level, against private development. - POLICY 3.3.4.
-Reduce the risk of all hazards to community facilities and lifeline infrastructure, starting with Environmental Justice Communities.
+POLICY 3.3.3.
+Where there are ongoing and known future public infrastructure projects, consider prioritizing maintenance of public access and protecting the public rights-of-way above the needs of private property and development.